centau/vide/docs/tut/crash-course/8-property-binding.md

 # Property Binding

-Explicitly creating effects to update properties can become verbose when there are a lot of properties to update.
-Vide provides a way to *implicitly* create an effect to update properties on source update.
+Explicitly creating effects to update properties can be tedious.
+Vide provides a way to *implicitly* create an effect to update properties.

 ```lua
 local create = vide.create